Eric Gioia: Early life and career

 Gioia attended PS11 Queens, a public elementary school.
 He worked in his family's florist shop in Woodside, Queens, which has been in operation for more than a century.
 He attended St. Francis Preparatory School, New York University and Georgetown University Law Center.
 He worked his way through NYU as a janitor/elevator operator, and member of Service Employees International Union/SEIU-Local 32BJ.
 He worked as a law clerk in the White House under President Bill Clinton.
 He worked in private practice in Manhattan at Milbank, Tweed, Hadley & McCloy, and later on Al Gore's presidential campaign in 2000.

-As of 2021, Gioia is a professor of policy at the City University of New York's Macaulay Honors College.
+As of 2023, Gioia was an adjunct professor at New York University's College of Arts and Science.

 City Council

 On the City Council, Gioia advocated for the poor, and wrote laws to help alleviate child hunger and to protect the environment.
 He served as Chairman of the Oversight and Investigations Committee of the New York City Council, in which capacity he conducted over 50 investigations, leading to the passage of laws which protect homeless people with HIV and AIDS, ensure the availability of emergency contraception, increase government accountability and transparency, and encourage voter registration among young people.

 He was particularly active in expanding opportunity for the residents of public housing.
 He founded a youth baseball and basketball league and brought a bank to Queensbridge Houses in Long Island City where previously the closest bank was over a mile away.
 He led a campaign to get more New Yorkers to claim the Earned Income Tax Credit (EITC), and passed legislation strengthening the Taxpayer's Bill of Rights.

 In September 2007, he was named one of City Hall's "40 under 40" for being a young influential member of New York City politics.

-Gioia has been mentioned as a possible candidate for New York's 14th congressional district.
+Gioia was mentioned as a possible candidate for New York's 14th congressional district.

 Food Stamp Challenge

 In 2007, Gioia voluntarily chose to live on $28 for one week, in order to bring attention to the daily struggle of millions of New Yorkers.
 He stated, "But as tough as this week has been for me, the sad fact is that it was nothing compared with what over 1.1 million New Yorkers face every day.
 Far too many New Yorkers make impossible choices among health care for their children, paying their rent or putting food on the table on a daily basis."

 Gioia introduced legislation to make access to food stamps easier, including putting applications online, and successfully pushed retailer Costco to accept food stamps at two of its New York locations.
-This has led many to consider Eric Gioia to be a hero in the communities he served.
+His work was popular among his constituents.
 In a major victory for hunger advocates, in 2009 Costco announced that after successfully accepting food stamps in New York City, it would begin accepting food stamps at all locations nationwide.